Summer Reading 2022

-Like every half year we asked for favourite books and received recommendations from colleagues, speakers and friends.
+Summer is here!
+And with it, our bi-annual reading list with books from and about Asia.
+Like always, we asked for your favorite books and received recommendations from colleagues, speakers, and friends.
 The following ten books will keep you busy throughout the summer, whether you prefer fiction or non-fiction.

 Thanks to all contributors for the great recommendations!